gryan337/zabbix-widgets-host-and-group-navigator/README.md

 ## Required Zabbix version

- - All versions of Zabbix 7.2
+ - Please clone the repository version that matches your Zabbix version (7.2, 7.4, etc..)

 ## Purpose